 Chad Cohen is the President of Lone Wolf Oil Co., LLC, an oil and gas company engaged in the acquisition of mineral and royalty interests in the Permian Basin.
 Before founding Lone Wolf in 2014, he worked for two years as a landman at a privately-held exploration and production company based in Dallas.
 He received his BBA in Finance with a Specialization in Alternative Asset Management from the Cox School of Business at SMU, where he graduated magna cum laude and was a Hunt Scholar.
 While at SMU, he served as President of SMU College Republicans for three years.
 A lifelong native of Dallas, he is a graduate of Trinity Christian Academy in Addison.

-Vice President of Programming
+Director of Programming

-Vice President of Membership
+Director of Membership

-Community Service Director
+Director of Community Service

-Houstoun is the Director of Business Development for Magner Enterprises, LLC, a small family business he recently co-founded.
-He previously practiced international tax for two years at Deloitte Tax, LLP, where he helped advise clients in global tax planning and compliance.
+A native of New Orleans, Houstoun has been interested in politics for as long as he can remember.
+He currently serves as Director of Retail Merchandising and Business Development Consultant for Mister Tuxedo, a family-owned tuxedo shop that has been a staple of the Park Cities since 1961.
+A licensed CPA, he previously practiced international tax at Deloitte Tax, LLP, where he helped advise clients in global tax planning and compliance.
 Houstoun received his Bachelor of Business Administration and Master of Science in Accounting degrees from the Cox School of Business at Southern Methodist University, where he was a BBA Scholar and an active member of the SMU College Republicans and the SMU Sailing Team.

 Houstoun is also a member of the IBEX Business Club, the Salvation Army Echelon, the Dallas Safari Club Conservation Society, Ducks Unlimited, and the Dallas Petroleum Club.